Education Visit Terms and Conditions

 - Organised youth education groups including Scouting, Guiding, and the Young Archaeologists’ Club;

-- Groups with special learning needs or disabilities, mentoring services attached to formal learning organisations or the local authority; or
+- Home education groups, groups with special learning needs or disabilities, mentoring services attached to formal learning organisations or the local authority; or

 - Overseas formal education groups, with a recognised accreditation equivalent to those in the UK.